justinlee0777/popularthoughts/src/data/articles/bloodstained.md

 ---
-title: "Bloodstained"
+title: 'Bloodstained'
-slug: "/bloodstained"
+slug: '/bloodstained'
-createdAt: "2021-11-08T22:39:21+0000"
+createdAt: '2021-11-08T22:39:21+0000'
-seoTitle: "Bloodstained"
+seoTitle: 'Bloodstained'
-seoDescription: "We discuss Bloodstained and the past Metroidvania games."
+seoDescription: 'We discuss Bloodstained and the past Metroidvania games.'
-tags: ["video-game"]
+tags: ['video-game']
 ---

 As the spiritual successor to the "Castlevania" series, which have all been action games, "Bloodstained" is a pretty bad action game.